TeamMacLean/atacr/README.md

 [![Last-changedate](https://img.shields.io/badge/last%20change-2017--11--01-yellowgreen.svg)](/commits/master)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
+    ## Warning in setup_ns_exports(pkg, export_all): Objects listed as exports,
+    ## but not present in namespace: simulate_counts

 atacr
 =====

-helps with the analysis of count data from RNA and ATAC capture-seq experiments.
-Using BioConductor RangedSummarizedExperiment objects, atacr implements a set of helper functions and quality control plots specific to the analysis of particularly windows.
-Especially, atacr is useful for performing control window based between sample normalizations and for easily running non-standard tests for differentially accessible windows in common reference designs.
+Helps with the analysis of count data from RNA-capture-seq and ATAC-capture-seq experiments.
+Using BioConductor RangedSummarizedExperiment objects, atacr implements a set of helper functions and quality control plots specific to the analysis of counts of reads in windows across genomes.
+Especially, atacr is useful for performing sample normalizations and for easily running bootstrap and Bayes factor tests for differentially accessible windows in common reference designs.

 Installation
 ------------